Thinkit-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile moves betty from /temp to a new direectory
+8-firstdelete deletes the file betty from my first directory